livz/livz.github.io/_posts/2016-03-17-binary-master-lieutenant-5.md

 ## 0 - Discovery

-To understand what's happening in this level, let's analyse the two Python scripts corresponding to the two participants to the exchange (Comments have been added to clarify the DH interaction).
+To understand what's happening in this level, let's analyse the two Python scripts corresponding to the two participants to the exchange (some comments have been added to clarify the DH interaction).

 **level5a.py - Alice**
 ```python